 From the excesses of the Ceaușescu household, to the huge urban change inflicted on Bucharest, and the engineering feats that were achieved to allow people to continue to worship their religion.
 Our guide Stefan even showed us his own school book from the 80s, where the content blatantly glorified the virtues of communist Romania.
 It was a real journey back in time and a great way to gain a better understanding of what life was like 30 and 40 years ago.

-Communism Trivia: The Palace of the Parliament, built by Ceaușescu, is the largest building in Europe and the second largest in the world after the Pentagon.
+Communism Trivia: The Palace of the Parliament, one of the top places to visit in Bucharest, was built by Ceaușescu and is the largest building in Europe and the second largest in the world after the Pentagon.
 It can be seen from space!

 Other Historic Tours in Bucharest